Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Maps/Apply scheduled updates to preplanned map area/README.md

 ## How to use the sample

-Start the app.
-It will display an offline map, check for available updates, and show update availability and size.
+When the sample loads, it will display an offline map, check for available updates, and show update availability and size.
 Tap "Apply" to apply the updates to the local offline map and show the results.

 ## How it works